PrestaShop/docs/src/content/1.7/modules/creation/module-translation/classic-system.md

 Good news!
 Contextualization is performed automatically in template files, you don't need to do anything.

-## Creating translation files
+## Creating translation dictionary files

 Translation dictionary files can be created inside the PrestaShop Back Office:

 - Go to the "Translations" page under the "International" menu,
 - In the "Modify translations" section, find the "Type of translation" drop-down and select "Installed modules translations",
 - Choose the module you want to translate.
 - Choose the language you want to translate the module into.
 The destination language must already be installed to enable translation in it.
 - Click the "Modify" button.

-The page that loads displays all the strings for all the selected module, grouped by [translation context](#contextualization).
+You will be presented with a page that displays all the wordings for the selected module, grouped by [translation context](#contextualization).
 Groups where all wordings have already been translated appear collapsed, whereas groups where at least one string is missing appear expanded.
 In order to translate your module, simply fill out the empty fields.

-Once all strings for your module are correctly translated, click on either the "Save and stay" button or the "Save" button at the bottom of your list of strings.
+Once all strings for your module are correctly translated, click on either the "Save and stay" button or the "Save" button at the bottom of the list.

 PrestaShop then saves the translations in a file named using the `<language_coode>.php` format and located in you module's `translations` directory (for instance, `/mymodule/translations/fr.php`).